glasnt/talks/2019_10_PyGotham.podium/slides.md

 and is python standard for web servers

+Yeah, but, like...

 ---

 class: title
-# What is WSGI?
+# What *is* "WSGI",<br>anyway?

 ???

+⏰ 12:00

 WSGI is a standard interface for python applications to talk to a webserver.

 The standard was proposed back in 2003 as PEP-333, as a prompt to standardaise the interface between web servers and python web frameworks.

+It allows us to choose any web server we want that understands WSGI and use it with Django

 ---